 ArtCenter’s video game design major firmly grounds you in where games have been, what they’re capable of today, and where they’re going to be in the future—with your help.
 In the program, you will tackle all aspects of video game design with training in the production process, programming, user experience, and design languages.
-With a focus on hands-on experience, our curriculum provides ample opportunity to practice navigating artistic expression, worldbuilding, and level design using intellectual property (IP) and original art.
+With a focus on hands-on experience, our curriculum provides ample opportunity to practice navigating artistic expression, worldbuilding and original art.
 With an emphasis on career readiness, you will also have opportunities to identify and work within gaming business models (e.g., premium, free-to-play, season passes) and study the economics and service potential of games.
 You’ll even get a chance to tackle real-world challenges to solve clients’ complex design problems.

 A game design bachelor’s degree equips you to thrive in dynamic, leading edge, and experimental game development studios.
-The portfolio and expertise you develop at ArtCenter will position you for success with start-ups and established companies alike.
+The portfolio and expertise you develop at ArtCenter will position you for success with both AAA and indie game studios.
 You’ll be ready to collaborate on everything from text-based point-and-clicks to open-world soon-to-be-classic-RPGs in roles like:

 Learn more about this Entertainment Design track.